TJ Bramble

-Thomas-James Everton "TJ" Bramble (born 9 May 2001) is a professional footballer who plays as a midfielder for club Maidstone United.
+Thomas-James Everton "TJ" Bramble (born 9 May 2001) is a professional footballer who plays as a midfielder for club Tamworth.
 Born in England, he represents Antigua and Barbuda at international level.

 Club career

 Gillingham

 Bramble began his career as a youth team player for Gillingham.
 In February 2019, he joined Deal Town on a 28-day work experience agreement.
 Bramble signed his first professional contract with Gillingham in May 2019.
 On 1 November 2019, he joined East Grinstead Town on loan.
 He played seven games for the club and scored two goals.

 On 22 February 2020, Bramble joined Sittingbourne on loan.
 He was released by Gillingham in June 2020 without ever having played for the first team.

 Dover Athletic

 On 27 August 2020, Bramble signed for National League club Dover Athletic.
 He made his club debut on the opening day of the season in a 1–0 victory over Notts County.
 On 24 October 2020, Bramble scored his first goal for the club, the final goal in a 3–3 draw with Yeovil Town in the FA Cup; Dover lost the tie on penalties.
 Bramble was released by the club at the end of the 2021–22 season following relegation, being offered the chance to come back for pre-season and prove his fitness.